 Rebuilding highways to the brain

-By LifETIME CDT Student: Josep Fumado Navarro (University of Galway)
+By LifETIME CDT Student: Josep Fumado Navarro (He/Him) (University of Galway)

 The brain is the most complex organ of the body and, even with the latest research advances, we are still a long way from fully understanding it.
 One of the difficulties, is the lack of relevant models to conduct studies of the human brain.
 Over the last decades, researchers have been using several platforms to study brain-related pathologies and how to treat them, from simple approaches (i.e., neuron layers) to more physiologically related experimental animal models.
 However, these models do not accurately mimic the physiology of the human brain.
 In particular, in vivo animal studies are necessary to investigate a potential drug/treatment before testing in human clinical studies to assess safety and effectiveness.
 Most importantly, differences across species make these pre-clinical studies inaccurate, and in many cases, translation to the human domain fails.
 With this in mind, how about generating human mini-brains with an engineered vascular system on a chip in the lab in preference to the use of animal models?
 Fancy, right?
 But also, how is that possible?